Query panels overview

 ### Result panels

-Finally, the query result panel renders the result of the query expression, using the selected query panel, configured by the configuration to display the data in an interactive form.
-The following images shows a Table and a Plot of the same data.
+The query result panel renders the result of the query expression, using the selected query panel, configured to display the data in an interactive form.
+The following images show a Table and a Plot of the same data.

 <Frame>